erobwen/causality/README.md

 https://gitter.im/avantgarde_web_development/Lobby

-# Comparison
+# Comparison to MobX

+Causality is comparable to MobX.

-Causality could work as a replacement for MobX.
-Some early, and perhaps non-conclusive experiments indicate that causality could potentially be almost twice as fast as MobX.
-It also takes full advantage of ES6/proxies.
-Causality also offers more advanced features such as cached, reCached and withoutSideEffects.
+Some perhaps non-conclusive experiments indicate that causality could potentially be almost twice as fast as MobX.
+Causality also takes full advantage of ES6/proxies which makes it comparable to MobX version 5 and above.

+Causality also offers some experimental features that can not be found in MobX, such as reBuild, withoutSideEffects and the possibility for global observation of all objects ever created.
 On the other hand, MobX is a more mature library with a large supporting community and better integration with other libraries.

 ![Alt text](/doc/performance.png?raw=true "Causality Logotype")

 # Trivia

-This project is a spin-off project from liquid (https://github.com/erobwen/liquid).
-This is a scaled down library that captures the essence of liquid's reactive core, and in addition takes full use of ES6 proxies.
+Causality is to be a foundation to a isomorphic application framework that will feature full stack data binding and reactive programming (https://github.com/erobwen/liquid).
 It is useful to anyone that would like to do reactive programming in Javascript (https://en.wikipedia.org/wiki/Reactive_programming).
-It could also provide an alternative to MobX.

-Causality is based on 10+ years of original research into reactive programming.
-I was the original author of the 10+ years old "Reactive Programming" article of Wikipedia and have been exploring this domain for a long time.

-The logotype of causality is based on the o symbol.